Sergei Nakariakov: Recordings

-The Flugelhorn
+Flugelhorn

 Nakariakov also has made several recordings performing on the flugelhorn.
 In his album Concertos for Trumpet in 1999, Nakariakov plays music transcribed for the trumpet from violin, viola, and cello concertos.
 He plays the flugelhorn for the famous Cello Concerto No. 1 by Haydn.
 In his album No Limit in 2000, Nakariakov plays Tchaikovsky's Variations on a Rococo Theme, originally for cello and orchestra, in a transcription for the flugelhorn.

-Nakariakov plays on a specially customized flugelhorn made by Antoine Courtois that has 4 valves, allowing him to play lower than normal flugelhorns.
+Since 2022 Sergei Nakariakov is an AR Resonance Artist now playing exclusively their trumpet (Nakariakov model), cornet (Veloce model) and 4 valve gold plated 4 valve flugelhorn (Nakariakov model).

+He also plays custom AR Resonance mouthpieces made of nickel silver material.

+For many years he played on Courtois instruments.

+In his earlier years he also played a Getzen trumpet.